Battle of Mulleriyawa: Movement to battle

 The Portuguese advanced along the southern bank of the Kelani River through Maedanda and Weragoda towards Mulleriyawa.
 Their objective was to capture Mapitigama stockade which was located on the northern bank.
 It was strategically located (current day Udumapitigama) controlling the river and land route to Sitawaka.
 Therefore, by capturing it the Portuguese expected to use it as a launching pad for the coming invasion.

 King Mayadunne received the news of this invasion force and sent an army under the command of his son Tikiri Bandara towards Hewagama.
-On arrival, he summoned Military caste of Aturigiri Korale, Hewagam Korale, Koratota, and Hokandara areasto further bolster his numbers.
-Surprisingly previously fierce enemies of Kingdom of Sitawaka, The Maggona Arachchi junior, sons of late General Maggona Arachchi joined with Sithawaka forces to completely destroy Armies of Portugal and their Sri Lankan supporters, Its believed that after the fall of Kingdom of Kotte with the Veediya Bandara's son, Dharmapala of Kotte, Maggona fighters were desperate about country and the nation.
+On arrival, he summoned the military caste of Aturigiri Korale, Hewagam Korale, Koratota, and Hokandara areas to further bolster his numbers.
+Surprisingly, previously fierce enemies of Kingdom of Sitawaka, the Maggona Arachchi junior, sons of late General Maggona Arachchi, joined with Sithawaka forces to completely destroy the armies of Portugal and their Sri Lankan supporters, It is believed that after the fall of the Kingdom of Kotte with the Veediya Bandara's son, Dharmapala of Kotte, Maggona fighters were desperate about the country and the nation.

 Meanwhile, a Portuguese detachment under Jorge de Menezes and Jorge de Melo successfully surprised the retreating Sitawakan border guards in a sneak attack at dawn.
 They captured a smaller stockade on the southern bank, killing the garrison of 300 men.
 Encouraged by this early success, de Menezes prepared his forces to capture the grand stockade of Mapitigama.
 At this moment, he received reports of Sitawakan forces in a meadow (Hewagama) and ordered a night march.

 Tikiri Bandara was aware of the movements of de Menezes and de Melo, and sent a force under Wickramasinghe Mudali to check their advance.
 These armies met at the village of Mulleriyawa one hour before dawn.